AlexeiSleptcov/doom2_hoe2.0/README.md

 # Doom II.
-Hell on Earth 2.0
+Hell on Extending

-Large-scale rethinking of the levels of the original series.
+Large-scale expanding of the levels of the original series.
 Enjoy it.

 The original doom2.wad is required.